Mentees, Associates and Interested Practitioner's Night

 The mentoring committee presents a Mentees, Associates and Interested Practitioner's Night Night each year.
 All of their mentees as well as our own associates are invited out for a "super-mentoring" dinner and program.

-The chapter sponsors an annual Judges dinner in March, attended by bench officers from all of the Bay Area Counties.
+The chapter sponsors an annual Judges dinner, attended by bench officers from all of the Bay Area Counties.
 We bring them together to share with us and each other their upcoming events, changes and new programs for each of the superior courts.
+The 2019 Judges Night will be held in May.

 The Chapter 's Mentoring Program is designed to contribute to the development of the profession by offering young lawyers, whether affiliated with a firm or not, the opportunity to learn about the substantive and philosophical aspects of family law from senior practitioners, by offering a place to build community and collegiality among newer lawyers, and to introduce AAML Fellows to the next generation of lawyers.
 The mentoring groups are a place for younger and/or less experienced family lawyers to ask questions, share concerns, and debate ideas in a supportive environment.
 The program is structured over two or three years with a curriculum that alternates monthly meetings between substantive family law practice topics with guest speakers and demonstrations and case consults, and group-building meetings.